 - 6 The Customer is disputing the charges on the basis that the Customer did not authorize the particular use of the services by another person; or

-- 8 A request for information or documentation from the Customer lodging the Billing Dispute Notice which is reasonably required to assist Maru Telecoms in making a determination in the matter.
-The Customer shall provide such information or documentation as soon as possible and the running of the 14 Business Day period referred to below shall be suspended until such time as it has been received by Maru Telecoms
+- 8 A request for information or documentation from the Customer lodging the Billing Dispute Notice which is reasonably required to assist Maru Africa in making a determination in the matter.
+The Customer shall provide such information or documentation as soon as possible and the running of the 14 Business Day period referred to below shall be suspended until such time as it has been received by Maru Africa

 - 9 A determination of the Billing Dispute and the reasons for such determination.